JamieMagee/jamiemagee.co.uk/content/blog/maintaining-aur-packages-with-renovate.md

 ### All together now

-If you own any AUR packages and want to automate some of the maintenance burden, check out the [AUR packages template GitHub repository](https://github.com/JamieMagee/aur-packages-template/) I created.
+If you own any AUR packages and want to automate some of the maintenance burden, check out my [AUR packages template GitHub repository](https://github.com/JamieMagee/aur-packages-template/).
 It contains all of the steps I showed in this blog post.
 And if you want to see how it works in practice, check out my [AUR packages GitHub repository](https://github.com/JamieMagee/aur-packages).